100sun/ah_maj_da/README.md

 # AH, MAJ-DA

 *"Ah, maj-da" can be translated into English as "Yes, I got it".
-Koreans use this a lot when they forget something and remember it.*
+Koreans use this a lot when they forget something and remember it.*<br/>
 **Mobile Application for Android which support to-do-list proximity alarm within 500m radius, fine dust and weather alarm**